The 1950 U.S. Census was released on April 1, 2022.

 Steve Morse also provides an excellent page on Getting ready for the 1950 Census

-Know where your living ancestors were so you can find them easily when the census data is released.
+Know where your living ancestors were so you can find them easily.
 Generate a list of your ancestors who were alive in 1950 and include location detail using a genealogy software program:

 - Family Tree Maker - Creating a "People Alive in 1950" List